LeMyst/WikibaseIntegrator/README.md

 The method `wbi_helpers.execute_sparql_query()` allows you to execute SPARQL queries without a hassle.
-It takes the actual query string (query), optional prefixes (prefix) if you do not want to use the standard prefixes of Wikidata, the actual entpoint URL (endpoint), and you can also specify a user agent for the http header sent to the SPARQL server ( user_agent).
+It takes the actual query string (query), optional prefixes (prefix) if you do not want to use the standard prefixes of Wikidata, the actual endpoint URL (endpoint), and you can also specify a user agent for the http header sent to the SPARQL server ( user_agent).
 The latter is very useful to let the operators of the endpoint know who you are, especially if you execute many queries on the endpoint.
 This allows the operators of the endpoint to contact you (e.g. specify an email address, or the URL to your bot code repository.)